-An hourly employee is paid for the number of hours they work per week up to 40 hours at a determined rate.
+An hourly employee is paid for the number of hours they work per week at a determined rate.
 Per federal law, hourly workers are entitled to overtime pay for hours worked over 40 hours per workweek.

 Employees paid on an hourly basis are paid for actual hours worked.
 Unlike many salaried employees, hours per week may fluctuate based on a worker’s weekly schedule or rotated shifts, and therefore wages can vary for that employee from week to week.

 Exempt employees are not entitled to the enforced provisions of the Federal Labor Standards Act (FLSA) like overtime pay.
-A worker is an exempt employee if they are paid at least $455 per week ($23,600/year) or are paid on a salary basis.
-There are also certain tests that apply to executive and administrative employees, as well as workers in certain professions.
+Effective January 1, 2020, a worker can only be designated as an exempt employee if they are paid at least $684 per week ($35,568/year).

-If workers meet these tests, they’re said to be “exempt,” meaning that overtime provisions don’t apply to them.
-Typically, exempt employees will not earn any extra payment for hours worked over a normal workweek.
+If workers meet these tests and the income criteria, they’re considered exempt, meaning that overtime provisions don’t apply to them.
+Typically, exempt employees will not earn any extra payment for hours worked over a standard workweek.

-In addition, there are some states with regulations governing overtime pay.
+What’s more, there are some states with regulations governing overtime pay.
 In locations where an employee is subject to both state and federal overtime laws, overtime is paid according to the standard that will provide the higher amount of pay.
-Check with your State Department of Labor for more information.

-Some employers, however, will still pay exempt employees straight pay or some compensation for additional hours, but they must remain compliant with laws related to such compensation.
-Examples of additional compensation can include bonuses, flat sums, additional paid or unpaid time off, straight pay, or time and a half.
+Some employers, however, may voluntarily pay exempt employees some compensation for additional hours, but they must remain compliant with laws related to these payments.
+Examples of additional compensation can include bonuses, flat sums, and additional paid or unpaid time off.

-Additionally, an employer can determine a normal workweek for his or her own company, and not necessarily the 40-hour workweek expected of non-exempt employees.
-For instance, a financial company may determine a normal workweek to be 60 hours, while a department store may only require 30 hours.
+Additionally, an employer can determine a standard workweek for his or her own company, and not necessarily the 40-hour workweek expected of non-exempt employees.
+For instance, a financial company may establish a standard workweek to be 60 hours for exempt employees, while a department store may only require 30 hours.